socotecio/django-socio-grpc/docs/features/logging.rst

 Logging GRPC Requests
 =====================

-Django-Socio-GRPC by default log requests only when something goes wrong just like Django does.
+Django-Socio-GRPC by default log requests using the logger "django_socio_grpc.request" only when something goes wrong just like Django does.
     - If your service raises a GRPCException, it will result by default to a Warning.
       You can define your own GRPCException and set the log_level as you wish to change this.
     - If your service raises another Exception, it will result in an Error.
     - Logging incoming request is only activated when in DEBUG mode or if LOG_OK_RESPONSE settings is set to True

 These messages have the additional context :

     - status_code: The Grpc_Response code associated with the request.
     - request: The request object.